-Speaking of costs, ever tried to license a system based on user licenses to a SaaS platform that cannot predict how many users need access?
+Speaking of costs, have you ever tried to license a system based on user licenses to a SaaS platform that cannot predict how many users need access?
 I didn’t think so and good luck if you want to try.
-This is one area that the differences really shine through.
+This is one area where the differences really shine through.

 #4 Data Readiness

 Remember, BI companies do not target SaaS companies and their multi-tenant, B2B2B use cases.
-Infused Analytics, however, is targeting SaaS companies and that influences everything about this solution from the ground up.
+Embedded Analytics, however, is targeting SaaS companies, and that influences everything about this solution from the ground up.

 To wrap up, none of these key differences get into feature comparisons between systems.
 Every system has a pie chart.
 The real reasons to move on from traditional BI systems though lie in these four areas.

 As company and product leaders, you align your SaaS product to your customers’ needs.
 And when time is money, the only question is what are you doing to save your team’s time?